In sand casting, molten metal is poured into an expendable sand mould cavity, where it solidifies to form the cavity

 Elements of the gating system

-One of the most common metal casting processes is Sand casting, and its mould is made of two halves.
-Two halves are contained inside a box called a flask, the upper half is called the cope, and the bottom half is called the drag.
-As shown in the image below the flask is also divided into two halves.
+Sand casting is one of the most common metal casting processes, and its mould is made of two halves.
+Two halves are contained inside a flask box, the upper half is called the cope, and the bottom half is called the drag.
+The image below shows that the flask is divided into two halves.
 The line that separates the two halves is called the parting line.

 Sand casting steps

 The following are the seven main steps of the sand-casting cycle

-- Pattern making step in which a replica of the object to be cast be made of suitable material.
+- Pattern-making step in which a replica of the object to be cast is made of suitable material.
 The pattern usually is oversized to allow for metal shrinkage during the cooling phase

 - In the mould-making step, a sand mould is formed by packing sand into the mould around the pattern.
-The sand mould is divided into two halves, the top half is called the “Cope”, and the bottom part is called the “Drag”.
+The sand mould is divided into two halves, the top half is called the “Cope”, and the bottom is called the “Drag”.
 When the pattern is removed from the cavity, it forms remains for pouring the molten metal.
-Mould will have other features such as Sprue, runners, gate, pouring cup, riser etc, which is discussed in detail later.
+Mould will have other features such as Sprue, runners, gate, pouring cup, riser etc., which will be discussed in detail later.

 - The clamping step involves the two mould halves, Cope and Drag, securely clamped together, ready for pouring metal.

 - Pouring molten metal is maintained at a set temperature.
 Molten metal is poured in quickly to avoid early solidification and

-- Poured molten metal will begin to cool and solidify once it is inside the cavity.
-Most of the possible sand casting defects are introduced at this solidification stage
+- Poured molten metal will begin to cool and solidify once inside the cavity.
+Most of the possible sand-casting defects are introduced at this solidification stage

 - Once the cooling period elapses, the mould can be shaken out/broken off and casting

-- Trimming involves cleaning and removing the section that connected to the main part such as the runner, Sprue etc
+- Trimming involves cleaning and removing the section that is connected to the main part, such as the runner, Sprue etc

 Advantages and disadvantages of sand casting